 Budapest is by far one of the most beautiful European capital city; an authentic gem where museums, monuments, and hidden treasures conquer its visitors and tourists since the very beginning.

-These are some of the best things to see in Budapest for those who visit it for the very first time and do not want to miss a thing, as well as for those who know the city already but are willing to discover new things.
+Here are the best things to see and do in Budapest for those who visit it for the very first time and do not want to miss a thing, as well as for those who know the city already but are willing to discover new things.

 Budapest Parliament is one of the landmarks of the city.
 It overlooks the Danube river and it is one of the first attractions to see in the city.
 Its Neo-Gothic architecture reminds of the Palace of Westminster in London.
 However, the Parliament is characterized by its dome and its size: it is 268 meters long and 96 meters high, just as much as St.Stephen’s Basilica.